cyberbotics/webots-doc/guide/nao.md

 #### Using the Cameras

 Webots simulates Nao's top and bottom cameras.
-Using Aldebaran's Choregraphe or the Monitor programs, it is possible to switch between these cameras.
+Using SoftBank Robotics's Choregraphe or the Monitor programs, it is possible to switch between these cameras.
 In Choregraphe, use the "Select Camera" box in `Box Library / Vision`.
 The simulated camera image can be viewed in Choregraphe: `View / Video monitor`.
 The resolution of the image capture can be changed in Webots using the `cameraWidth` and `cameraHeight` fields of the robot.